 9. How Should Learning Be Assessed? by Luba Vangelova

 Excerpt: ‘High-stakes tests concern Zhao the most, because he says they represent more than misspent time and money.
 He faults them for suppressing creativity and innovation, and creating narrowed educational experiences because everything that is not measured becomes secondary or is dismissed entirely.
 Moreover, “constant ranking and sorting” creates stress and makes students less confident.’

 10. The Inconvenient Truths About Assessment by Terry Heick

 Excerpt: “It’s an extraordinary amount of work to design precise and personalized assessments that illuminate pathways forward for individual students–likely too much for one teacher to do so consistently for every student.
 This requires rethinking of learning models, or encourages corner-cutting.”

 11. What Is Understanding? by Terry Heick

-Excerpt: “Perhaps the most powerful thing that you can do to combat the slippery notion of understanding is to use numerous and diverse assessment forms.
-And then — and this part is important — honor the performance on each of those assessments with as much equity as possible.”
+Excerpt: “Perhaps the most powerful thing you can do to combat the slippery notion of understanding is to use numerous and diverse assessment forms.
+And then — and this part is important — honor the performance on each assessment with as much equity as possible.”

 Excerpt: “Over the past two decades there has been a lot written, and much discussion, around the effective use of assessment in the classroom.